Facebook to limit distribution of political content to U.S. users

 Facebook said Wednesday it would limit the distribution of political content to U.S. users in the coming weeks.

+News publishers will not be exempt from the restrictions, Facebook told The Washington Times.
+Facebook insisted that it is demoting political content across the board so as to not affect a single brand or publisher.
+The company added that the new approach would not impede publishers’ ability to monetize their content.

-Aastha Gupta, Facebook product management director, said content about the coronavirus pandemic and content from official government agencies and services would be exempt from the restrictions on political news and information.
+Aastha Gupta, Facebook product management director, wrote on the company’s blog that content about the coronavirus pandemic and content from official government agencies and services would be exempt from the restrictions on political news and information.

 “As a first step, we’ll temporarily reduce the distribution of political content in News Feed for a small percentage of people in Canada, Brazil, and Indonesia this week, and the U.S. in the coming weeks,” Ms. Gupta wrote on Facebook’s blog.
 “During these initial tests we’ll explore a variety of ways to rank political content in people’s feeds using different signals, and then decide on the approaches we’ll use going forward.”